yetanotherchris/Choco-Exceptionless/README.md

 ### Parameters

+Note: **All argument values should be wrapped in a single quote if they contain anything except numbers/letters.**

-- /port - The website port to use, default is 80.
+- websitePort - The website port to use, default is 80.
-- /mongoDataDir - The data directory to put the mongo binaries and database, for example "D:"
+- mongoDataDir - The data directory to put the mongo binaries and database, for example "D:"
-- /websiteDomain - The domain that the site binds to, default is "localhost".
+- websiteDomain - The domain that the site binds to, default is "localhost".

 Example:

-    choco install Exceptionless -packageParameters "/port:82 /mongoDataDir:'D:' /websiteDomain:'www.example.com'"
+    choco install Exceptionless -packageParameters "/websitePort:82 /mongoDataDir:'D:' /websiteDomain:'www.example.com'"
+    choco install Exceptionless -packageParameters "-websitePort:8080 -mongoDataDir='c:\mongoland' =websiteDomain='www.contoso.com'"